Why You Should Fall in Love with Penang

-Many months have passed since returning from Malaysia’s Penang and still, I miss it.
+Many months have passed since returning from Penang in Malaysia and still, I miss it.
 Is it the place or just the idea that I was standing somewhere completely new for several days?
 Doesn’t the honeymoon effect attached to exciting locations wear off over time?
 Sure, but it didn’t go away in one of Malaysia’s best destinations, as you’ll see.
-Whether you’ve ever considered visiting, this story about our trip there and exploring some of its highlights will demonstrate exactly why I love Penang.
+Whether you’ve ever considered visiting, this story about our trip there and exploring some of its highlights will demonstrate exactly why you should fall in love with Penang.

-Our hotel sits right across from an oceanside hawker mall that served up anything worth eating.
-We stare at it every morning from the infinity pool and go in one night for a meal.
+One should visit Malaysia first for its wonderful food and Penang in particular, where the famed “hawker” food stalls dominate the scene.
+Everything was pretty cheap, too.
+Oceanside hawker malls serve up anything worth eating.
 Hawker food wows visitors with its wide variety of stalls serving different ethnic foods and in this case, to accompany the lineup of variety Malay, Chinese, and Indian food.
-So many delightful choices make one visit hardly a surface-scratcher at these places.
-Cheap yet not too filling food allows one to move around and sample, sample, sample.
-It’s hard to top these moments eating beautiful, delicious food and having a view of quiet water.
+It’s hard to top these moments eating beautiful, delicious food and having a view of the quiet water.

 The Tropical Spice Garden’s Malay cooking class and its accompanying garden tour teach wannabe foodies where our most important ingredients originate.
 Our morning walk through the Chew Jetty and all its colorful walls and walkways left me wondering if we’d gone back in time.
 Penang Hill is a bit touristy but one of the few true views a person can get from above here.
 Many people love just walking around and checking out the gorgeous street art found all over the island.
 I can’t wait to go back and see more!